|State Department for Public Health graph, adapted by Kentucky Health News|

 - Another study in the same journal found "no clinical benefit" in having health-care workers take hydroxychloroquine to prevent infection for the virus, and workers taking the drug promoted by President Trump were more likely to have "mild adverse events" than those taking a placebo.
 Of the 125 workers evaluated, eight tested positive for the virus and six developed covid-19 symptoms, but none required hospitalization.
 The virus has killed more than 1,700 U.S. health-care workers.

-- The University of Louisville, U of L Health, Louisville Metro Government and Passport Health Plan are updating a public-service advertisement that does not mention masks after Kentucky Health News alerted them that it had been recently published in the Courier Journal.
+- The University of Louisville, U of L Health, Louisville Metro Government and Passport Health Plan say they are updating a public-service ad that does not mention masks after Kentucky Health News alerted them that it had been recently published in the Courier Journal.
 "The ad you referenced was part of an awareness campaign, created in the early stages of the pandemic and before the mask recommendations," said a statement from the partnership.
 "Several media outlets agreed to place it periodically as space permitted.
 While social-distance guidelines and increased hygiene are still important protection measures to prevent spreading covid-19, our organizations strongly support the mask guidelines and are working to update the messaging."
 Here's most of the ad: